keithbuhler/dissertation-story/Dissertation Story.md

 Furthermore, realism about natural normativity is one common basis upon which ethical naturalists build a theory of *human* ethics.
 Hence, a major objection to ethical naturalism (which relies on the picture of bald or Laplacian nature) is sometimes called the "is-ought gap."
 The is-ought gap is taken to be *the* problem for ethical naturalists who are both naturalists and realists about moral facts.
 If moral facts are real, what are they?
 And *where* are they?
 How can they motivate?
 If moral facts are non-natural, then are they real or not?

-I do think the is-ought gap is a problem for some forms of naturalism.
-However, I shall argue that there are at least two forms of the is-ought gap.
+I shall argue that there are at least two forms of the is-ought gap.
 One of them is insoluble but the other can be solved by appeal to natural norms.
 Ethical naturalists posit a particular relationship between natural facts and moral facts, or facts and values, or nature and normativity.
 Each does so in their own way.
 The attempt to show how facts entail norms is, I think, misguided.
 Instead, I shall attempt to show that some facts just are norms.
 These are natural norms.
 In other words, some scientifically respectable natural facts are also real, mundane, normative facts on a level with properties and processes like 'being a penguin' or 'pumping blood.'

 The respectable scientific notions I propose are natural kinds (life forms) and natural functions or ends.
 Though they can be given anti-realist or reductionist interpretations, anti-realism is by no means the default view of working scientists nor the default view of philosophers with a healthy respect for modern science.
 Polemicists who pretend that anti-realism or reductionism about natural kinds and natural functions are "the" scientific view are propagating their philosophical doctrine; the rhetoric is certainly powerful but the argument is weak.